krokrob/packgenlite/README.rst

-STYCKR tools, python package and more
+WAGON tools, python package and more
 ========================================

-This package is a meta-package that provide python libs for STYCKR projects and mainly `wagon-make-package` script.
+This package is a meta-package that provide python libs for projects and mainly `wagon-make-package` script.

-`wagon-make-package` create a Python package template with all STYCKR tricks in it.
+`wagon-make-package` create a Python package template.

 Install `wagon_tools`
 -------------------